rkimmet/soundboard/README.md

 # soundboard
-little soundboard that can take dynamic amount of wav files and create a simple soundboard and allows pitching of voice sample
+soundboard that can take dynamic amount of wav files and create a simple soundboard and allows pitching of wav files

 # how it works